-\20.08.080 Grading and grubbing permit review.
-Drainage, engineering slope hazard report, and erosion control plans [shall] must be submitted to the applicable soil and water conservation [district(s)] district and to the department of land and natural resources' state historic preservation division for review and comment.
-Applicants [shall] must provide information sufficient to enable the reviewing agencies to determine that the proposed work will be in conformance with the most current standards on file at the department of public works [of the] soil and water conservation [district(s)] district and will meet the requirements of chapter 6E, Hawaii Revised Statutes, and related administrative rules.
+"20.08.080 Grading and grubbing permit review.
+Drainage, engineering slope hazard report, and erosion control plans Ishall must be submitted to the applicable soil and water conservation [district(s)] district and to the department of land and natural resources' state historic preservation division for review and comment.
+Applicants [shall] must provide information sufficient to enable the reviewing agencies to determine that the proposed work will be in conformance with the most current standards on file at the department of [public works of the] land and natural resources' soil and water conservation [district(s)] district and will meet the requirements of chapter 6E, [Hawaii] Hawaii Revised Statutes, and related administrative rules.
 Final approval or disapproval [shall] must be made by the County within ten days after receiving the reviewing agencies' comments.
-In the wetlands overlay district, the director must make decisions consistent with any report required by subsection 19.47.030(A) and the policy in section 19.47.020 unless the director reports to the council in writing a need to make a contrary decision."
+In the wetlands overlay district, the director must make decisions consistent with the policy in section 19.47.020, unless the director reports to the council in writing a need to make a contrary decision."